Detailed search

 4. Web technologies (obligatory for the specialization Web engineering)

-5. Databases - formal foundations and query languages (obligatory for the specializations Web engineering and Database systems)
+5. Formal foundations of database systems and query languages (obligatory for the specializations Web engineering and Database systems)

-6. Databases - implementation and administration (obligatory for the specialization Database systems)
+6. Implementation of database systems (obligatory for the specialization Database systems)

 7. Big and unstructured data processing (obligatory for the specialization Big data processing)